XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 In particular, note the following features of the [Payment Transaction](reference-transaction-format.html#payment):

 - No `Paths` field.
-The payment will only succeed if it can use a [default path](concept-paths.html#default-paths), which is preferable.
+The payment only succeeds if it can use a [default path](concept-paths.html#default-paths), which is preferable.
 Using less direct paths can become much more expensive.
 - The `issuer` of both the `SendMax` and the `Amount` is the issuing address.
 This ensures that the transaction sends and delivers issuances from the issuing address, and not from some other gateway.
-- The `value` of the `SendMax` amount is slightly higher than the destination `Amount`, in order to compensate for the [transfer fee](#transferrate).
+- The `value` of the `SendMax` amount is slightly higher than the destination `Amount`, to compensate for the [transfer fee](#transferrate).
 In this case, the transfer fee is 0.5%, so the `SendMax` amount is exactly 1.005 times the destination `Amount`.

 ## Bouncing Payments ##

-When one of your addresses receives a payment whose purpose is unclear, we recommend that you make an attempt to return the money to its sender.
-While this is more work than simply pocketing the money, it demonstrates good faith towards customers.
+When one of your addresses receives a payment whose purpose is unclear, we recommend that you try to return the money to its sender.
+While this is more work than pocketing the money, it demonstrates good faith towards customers.
 You can have an operator bounce payments manually, or create a system to do so automatically.

 The first requirement to bouncing payments is [robustly monitoring for incoming payments](#robustly-monitoring-for-payments).
 You do not want to accidentally refund a customer for more than they sent you!
 (This is particularly important if your bounce process is automated.)
 The [Partial Payment Flag Gateway Bulletin](https://ripple.com/knowledge_center/partial-payment-flag/) explains how to avoid a common problem.